character-flat/Globetrotter/README.md

 # Globetrotter Game

 **Globetrotter** is an interactive quiz game where users can challenge their friends and track their scores.
 The game displays random questions with multiple-choice options and provides instant feedback.
 Players can share their scores via WhatsApp, inviting friends to compete.
 ---

+***Note: While visiting the website, you might sometimes notice no response from the backend.
+This is because Render automatically shuts down your instance when it’s not in use on the free tier.
+As a result, you may have to wait about 30 seconds for it to restart.***

 ## Repository Structure (Monorepo)